nerves-project/nerves-project.github.io/content/_index.md

     link: https://hexdocs.pm/nerves/getting-started.html#creating-a-new-nerves-app
     link_text: Create a new Nerves app
     description: |
-      Installation instructions to setup your development environment and make your own firmware from scratch.
+      Installation instructions to set up your development environment and make your own firmware from scratch.
 ---